seraogianluca/GIAR/docs/UserManual.md

 ![Signup Player](./resources/player-signuplink.gif)

-Fill all the Sign Up form with your name, email, country, and Password.
+Fill all the Sign Up form with your name, email, country, and password.

 ![Signup Player](./resources/player-signup.png)

 ### 3.2 Sign in

 A user needs an account to access the platform.
 If a user already has an account, insert the Nickname and the Password to access.
-Otherwise, view the previus section (3.1 Sign up).
+Otherwise, view the previous section (3.1 Sign up).

 ![Login Player](./resources/player-login.png)